thiblahute/meson-website/Feature-autodetection.md

 [Valgrind](http://valgrind.org/) is a multi purpose memory usage checker.
 If Meson detects Valgrind on the system being run, it will automatically provide a target named *test-valgrind*.
 This will run each test in the test suite under Valgrind using the default checking options.
 The output of these tests can be found in the file `meson-private/testlog-valgrind.txt`.

-Cppcheck
---

-[Cppcheck](http://cppcheck.sourceforge.net/‎) is a tool for detecting errors in C/C++ programs through static analysis.
-Meson will automatically create a cppcheck target if you have the program installed on your system.

 ---

 [Back to index](Manual).